killofki/svg-from-illustrator-loader/README.md

-# svg-from-illustrator-loader
+# svg-from-illustrator-loader * arrow version

-reform-killofki] A loader for webpack that makes it easy to use SVG from Illustrator
+reform-killofki ] A loader for webpack that makes it easy to use SVG from Illustrator

 ```js
 // React